 The following is adapted from a Facebook post I made yesterday on a group page inhabited by other music fanatics.
 We are all–of most of us are–fans of the great, time-tested music critic Robert Christgau.
 He himself has tested time as few critics have.
-On the page, we occasionally tout albums that Chriztgau underrated, overrated, or…failed to date at all.
+On the page, we occasionally tout albums that Christgau underrated, overrated, or…failed to rate at all.
 It’s that last category that fascinates me, and it just so happened I’d dusted off the above CD to reacquaint myself with in “The Lab” (my truck cab, where I engage in pure musical meditation and try to operate the vehicle simultaneously).

 I’d been introduced to the album by a friend in 1992.
 My wife Nicole, Mark, and I had been invited to a party thrown by Nicole’s co-worker; the majority of the other partygoers would be rap and r&b fiends, and Mark, who happened to be visiting from out of town, insisted on bringing Runaway Slave to force on whoever was selecting.
 It (along with Redman’s debut and a 12″ of EPMD’s “Headbanger“) turned the gathering out, and I got myself a copy the following week.
 I listened to it constantly for several weeks (and failed to turn my 10th graders in to it), then it disappeared into the stacks for the better part of 26 years.